This post may contain affiliate links. Please read my affiliate policy for more information.

 Part 5: Monitor Your Home WiFi Settings

-The benefits of knowing your home is safe and secure far outweigh any costs associated with a home security system.
+The benefits of knowing your home is safe and secure far outweigh any costs associated with a wireless home security system.
 And, options have increased – and prices decreased – with advances in wi-fi enabled devices.
 The best home security system is easy-to-install, simple to maintain and inexpensive to professionally monitor.

 In other words, totally doable.